Jawbone/JBChartView/README.md

 		return ...; // number of bars in chart
 	}

-Secondly, you nee to inform the delegate the height of each bar (automatically normalized across the entire chart):
+Secondly, you need to inform the delegate the height of each bar (automatically normalized across the entire chart):

     - (NSInteger)barChartView:(JBBarChartView *)barChartView heightForBarViewAtAtIndex:(NSInteger)index
     {